What Is The Amex Centurion Black Card?

 Look at your wallet.
 Open it up and let the moths fly out, then count how many credit cards you have.
 One?
 Maybe two or three?
 Chances are, you have a card to cover your gas and groceries, and then maybe one that gets you cash back on your Amazon Prime purchases.
 Do any of those have annual fees?
 Maybe $99 a year?
 Just enough to be annoying when that time of the year hits, right?

 Now imagine for a moment that each year, you see a line on your credit card for "Annual Fee," and that amount is $5,000.
-How would that make you feel?
+How would the cost of that high annual fee make you feel?
 If you're a normal person?
 Sick to your stomach.
 If you're a millionaire?
 Probably still sick.
-But that's the reality of those that are the proud owners of the American Express Centurion Black Card, the pinnacle of uber-luxury and clout.
+But that's the reality of those that are the proud owners of the American Express Centurion® Card, one of the most exclusive credit cards in the world.

 How Do You Get The Amex Centurion Black Card?

-As an average person, you can get the Centurion Card in two ways:
+As an average person, you can get the American Express Black Card in two ways:

 1. You can apply on the Centurion Card website, which you can find here.